-[Co-written with Peter Frumhoff, Director of Science & Policy/Chief Scientist, Climate]
+[Co-written with Peter Frumhoff, former Director of Science & Policy/Chief Scientist, Climate]

 In public talks about climate science, my colleague, Peter Frumhoff and I often show images of the projected rapid increase in global emissions of carbon dioxide, the most important heat-trapping gas.